-- 1. Reports to parents should be by means of both written report cards and by parentteacher conferences. - 2.
-Parents should be informed about the progress their child is making both: - a. in comparison to other students at the same grade level; and - b. in comparison to the individual's potential. - Communication about the student's progress should be a constant process.
+- 1. Reports to parents should be by means of both written report cards and by parent teacher conferences. - 2.
+Parents should be informed about the progress their child is making on state standards and district behavioral standards both: - a. in comparison to other students at the same grade level and - b. in comparison to the individual's potential. - 3.
+Communication about the student's progress should be a constant process.

 Conferences other than those scheduled may be requested at any time by the teacher or the parent.